sensu/sensu-docs/content/sensu-go/5.16/api/silenced.md

 #### EXAMPLE {#silencedsilenced-delete-example}

-In the following example, querying the `/silenced/:silenced` API to delete the the silencing entry named `linux:check-cpu` results in a successful HTTP `204 No Content` response.
+In the following example, querying the `/silenced/:silenced` API endpoint to delete the the silencing entry named `linux:check-cpu` results in a successful HTTP `204 No Content` response.

 {{< highlight shell >}}
 curl -X DELETE \